lavabit/libdime/docs/style.md

 -   `static`
 -   `typedef`

-If auto storage-class specifier is optional.
+The auto storage-class specifier is optional.

 The optional qualification is one of: